anthony-mariotti/docker-dayz-server/README.md

 Other template configuration files are also provided witin this repo to also help with development.

+The template docker compose file contains secrets for `steam_password`, `server_password`, and `admin_password`.
+These files are ignored by git to keep credentials secure.
+Creating these files within the directory of the project are needed in order to start the container.

+Alternatively you can provide these three items via environment variables to the docker compose file.

 ```bash
 docker compose up -d
 ```